This is a complete glossary of fly fishing terms that you’ll need to learn in order to understand what people are

 Fly – An imitation of a fish food item, traditionally very light and made of hair, feathers, and thread tied to a hook.
 Modern flies have many synthetic materials and often include lead to help them sink.

-Fly Casting – standard method of presenting a fly to a target using a fly rod and fly line; involves many different casts (see back cast, forward cast, false cast, roll cast, “S” cast, and shooting line).
+Fly Casting – a standard method of presenting a fly to a target using a fly rod and fly line; involves many different casts (see back cast, forward cast, false cast, roll cast, “S” cast, and shooting line).

-Fly fishing – A technique for fishing where the weight of the line is used to cast a very light weight fly that would not be heavy enough to be cast with a conventional spinning or telescopic fishing rods.
+Fly fishing – A technique for fishing where the weight of the line is used to cast a very lightweight fly that would not be heavy enough to be cast with conventional spinning or telescopic fishing rods.

 Fly line – A line for fly fishing, originally of silk but currently made of a plastic coating over a braided line core.
 Fly lines are commonly 1.5 to 2 mm in diameter.
 The plastic coating gives the line weight and is commonly distributed unevenly to make the line easier to cast.
 A weight forward line, for example, has a greater plastic thickness near the forward (or fly) end of the line.
 Fly lines are not particularly long, generally not exceeding 105 feet.
 See taper, weight forward, double taper.
 Fly lines are rated in different weights, from 1 to 11, referring to the weight of the first 30 feet of the fly line.